arocks-ai/terraform-projects/02-terraform-aks-cluster-create/README.md

 ## Usage

-0. Configure Terrafrom to use Azure account
+0.Configure Terrafrom to use Azure account
 Get details from SP creation output and assign to the following variables
 ```bash
  $vi .connection.env